-To obtain the Mickey data set, download the SCIRunData.zip file from the SCIRun website.
-The SCIRunData set can be found in the SCIRun 4 file/data repository.
+To obtain the mickey data set, download the SCIRunData.zip file from http://software.sci.utah.edu/.
+The SCIRunData set can be found in the SCIRun4.2 file/data repository.
 All the example files are stored in the FEMesher directory.

-Select the Mickey folder and download the two files (mickey-unorient.nrrd and model_config.py into the directory from which you would like to work.
+Select the mickey folder and download the two files (mickey-unorient.nrrd and model_config.py into the directory from which you would like to work.
 The .nrrd file is our data file that is to be meshed.
-The model_config.py file is a Python script full of variables that the user is able to manipulate as described above in Chapter 2.
+The model_config.py file is a python script full of variables that the user is able to manipulate as described above in Chapter ??.

-For BioMesh3D to work on your data set, the model_config.py file must point to the Mickey file as well as an output directory (it does not matter whether the output directory is the same as the input directory).
+For BioMesh3D to work on your data set, the model_config.py file must point to the mickey file as well as an output directory (it does not matter whether the output directory is the same as the input directory).
 Open the model_config.py file and point the 'model_input_file' and 'model_output_path' variables at the proper paths.
 These paths can be relative to the model_config.py file.
 The default settings assume that the segmentation file is in the same directory as the model_config.py file.

-Open a terminal from which you can run command-line code.
-Type the command described in the first section of Chapter 2 (If you are already in the SCIRun directory, there is no need to include the path to your SCIRun directory.).
+Open a terminal from which you can run command line code.
+Type the command described in the first section of Chapter ?? (if you are already in the SCIRun directory, there is no need to include the path to your SCIRun directory).
 The files will generate themselves as the program runs.
-If you would like to view the stages as they progress, use the -i flag.
-If you wish to only run certain stages, use the -s flag; however, if this is a fresh run, you will have to start from stage 1 in order to get any results.
+If you would like to view the stages as they progress use the -i flag.
+If you wish to only run certain stages is the -s flag; however, if this is a fresh run, you will have to start from stage 1 in order to get any results.

-The following results were obtained by using the following command: From the SCIRun directory bin/BuildMesh.py -i cpath-to-mickey>/Mickey/model_config.py
+The following results were obtained by using the following command: From the SCIRun directory

 Figure 5.1.
-Stage 2: Extract Material Surfaces - Isosurfaces of the three materials that make up Mickey (head, left-ear, and right-ear)
+Stage 2: Extract Material Surfaces - Isosurfaces of the three materials that make up mickey (head, left-ear, and right-ear)